- Creighton University, J.D. 1986, cum laude

 MEET Craig Kelley – One of Omaha’s Leading Personal Injury Attorneys

 A blue-collar kid from Council Bluffs, IA, Craig grew up around auto service stations and race tracks.
 “I grew up in a family that raced lots of things.
 My family was in the service station business and our passion was racing.
 When I was in ninth grade, my parents bought Sunset Speedway in Omaha.
-The great thing about the speedway was that it allowed me to go to school in the winter and work in the summer to make enough money to keep going to school.”
+The great thing about the speedway was that it allowed me to continue schooling in the winter and work in the summer to make enough money to keep going to school.”

 Craig started with lots of smaller injury cases and helped with the firm’s railroad-employee injury practice.
 “At that time we were handling railroad cases from Kansas City to Denver.
 When I was a young lawyer, I spent a lot of time in North Platte and Alliance, Nebraska.
 I probably had more trials and more depositions as a young lawyer in my first 15 years of practice than most people have in their careers, because of our big case load.”